alpatania/sassafras/README.md

 This is a small script that looks for **unread Google Scholar Alerts** emails in your Gmail account and saves each paper in a Google Spreadsheet as:

   Title/ Authors - Journal/ url of the paper/Date/ number of Alerts that contained the paper<br>
-  *notice: an older version had a search query column now substituted with the email time-stamp.*
+  *notice: an older version had a search query column now substituted with the email time-stamp, you can still access that option by chaging the `date_not_query` variable.*

+## The possibilities are endless
+Personally, I have an extra column with a Data Validation drop down menu so i can mark the papers as i go through them.
+One can write a script that sends emails with the list of papers marked in a specific way, or the script can run automatically every monday, or the day after your journal club to get new ideas!

+Take a look at the available functions for [GoogleSheets](https://developers.google.com/apps-script/reference/spreadsheet/spreadsheet-app) and [Gmail](https://developers.google.com/apps-script/reference/gmail/gmail-app) to customize your own script.

+## How does it work?
 The script reads the unread Google Scholar Alerts emails
 ![Gmail alerts](gmail_GSalerts.png)

-Then saves the article's information in a GoogleSheet
+Then saves the article's information in a SpreadSheet separating published articles (in Papers) and pre--prints in (PrePrints)
 ![Google sheet](gsheet_GSalerts.png)

 The script can also automatically send an email of the top papers being added